 When using group by: Group by X means put all those with the same value for X in the same row.
 Group by X, Y put all those with the same values for both X and Y in the same row.

-The group by clause is worthy of its own post for many reasons, and you can find a lot more information about “group by” in other posts on our blog or in our whitepaper about SQL tips and tricks:
+The group by clause is worthy of its own post for many reasons, and you can find a lot more information about “group by” in other posts on our blog or in our whitepaper about SQL query order tips and a wide array of other tricks and best practices: